phs928/portfolio/Project/Nonprofit Operations Dashboard/README.md

-# 📊 Nonprofit Operations Dashboard
+# 📊 Nonprofit Operations Dashboard & Automation

 A Python + Power BI project for automating monthly KPI reports for a nonprofit organisation.